Red Cross To Host Blood Drive At Costick Center In Farmington Hills

 Donating blood takes approximately one hour.
 Donors must be in general good health, weigh at least 110 pounds, and be 17 years of age or older.
 16-year-olds will be allowed to donate blood if a parent is present to fill out a permission form on the day of the blood drive.

-For more information, call 1-800-448-3543 or visit www.redcrossblood.org.MORE NEWS: Motorcycle Rider In Critical Condition After Striking Street Sign
+For more information, call 1-800-448-3543 or visit www.redcrossblood.org.MORE NEWS: Automotive Chip Maker Says It's Nearly Recovered From Blaze

 © 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.